jesrui/althttpd-mirror/althttpd.md

 1. althttpd can be built with the `ENABLE_TLS` macro defined and linked to `-lssl -lcrypto`, then started with the `-tls 1` or `-tls-cert-file` flags.

-2. althttpd can be started with the `-https 1` flag and started via an external connection service such as stunnel4.
+2. althttpd can be started via an external connection service such as stunnel4, passing the `-https 1` flag to althttpd to tell it that it is "indirectly" operating in HTTPS mode via that service.

 Source Code